-For paper, on the other hand, to claim it will last for 100 years is
+In comparison, to claim that paper will last for 100 years is not even

-not even vaguely impressive.
-High-quality paper with good ink
+vaguely impressive.
+High-quality paper with good ink regularly lasts

-regularly lasts many hundreds of years even under less than optimal
+many hundreds of years even under less than optimal conditions.

 Another bonus is that ink on paper is readable by humans.
 Not all